Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     [Compare Heb 1:1-2, where God speaks through His Son.]

 2. Isaiah 50:4-9 is clearly a Messianic prophecy (vs 6-7 is alluded to in Luke 9:51: He set His face as a flint to go to the appointed suffering).
-    Now in the second half of verse 4 of the prophecy, Jesus effectively "represents Himself as receiving His instructions daily, being each morning instructed what to communicate for the day" [Brown].
+    Now in the second half of verse 4 of the prophecy, Jesus effectively "represents Himself as receiving His instructions daily, being each morning instructed what to communicate for the day" [Brown]:

+        *Isa 50:4*

+        The Lord GOD hath given me the tongue of the learned, that I should know how to speak a word in season to him that is weary: he wakeneth morning by morning, he wakeneth mine ear to hear as the learned.

     (The first half of the verse clearly connects with Matt 11:28 too!)
     So this is a more poetic prophetic way of expressing the above texts in which Jesus only passed on the words which His Father had given Him.

-3. In Mark 13:32, the divine title of "The Son" is joined with the "The Father", so if there is any "literal ignorance", then it must be true of THE divine Son too (i.e., must be predicated of Divinity, not of humanity)!
+3. In Mark 13:32, the divine title of "The Son" is joined with the "The Father", so if there were any "literal ignorance" here, then it would be true of THE divine Son too (i.e., must be predicated of Divinity, not of humanity)!
+The expression "The Father and the Son" (with minor variants, and sometimes with "the Holy Spirit" added) is a common formula throughout the NT (e.g, Matt 11:27, Matt 28:19, 1 John 2:22, 1John 2:23, 2John 1:3, 9), and whenever "The Son" is mentioned with "The Father", it clearly refers to the **divine** Second Person of the Godhead.

-    Furthermore, in this verse there is a clear gradation: after men, then angels (who are emphasized to be in heaven, and so above men on earth) comes the Son.
-So to suggest that a "divorced humanity" is indicated by the divine title "The Son" here wrecks this gradation: The Son is clearly represented as SUPERIOR to the angels in heaven here!
+    Furthermore, in this verse there is a clear gradation: first men, then angels (who are emphasized to be in heaven, and so above men on earth), and then comes the Son.
+So to suggest that an "ignorant humanity" is indicated by the divine title "The Son" here also wrecks this gradation: The Son is clearly represented as SUPERIOR to the angels in heaven here!

     Also, the whole of this chapter, leading up to this climax, is a Divine pronouncement of judgment, with detailed predictions and given with heavenly authority.
-The supposed switch to one minor point of "human ignorance" at the very end of this magisterial prophecy is absurd.
+Matt 24:35 ends the discourse with "*Heaven and earth shall pass away, but my words shall not pass away*" -- what mean man (or supposed Person in "human only mode") could say that?
+So the suggestion of a supposed switch to one minor point of "human ignorance" at the very end of this magisterial divine prophecy is utterly absurd in the context of the whole speech.

 4. I just said in the previous point that the Divine title "The Son" is clearly used, juxtaposed with "The Father".
 Now in recognition of the